Sal Mineo: Death

-On the night of February 12, 1976, Mineo returned home from a rehearsal for the play P.S.
-Your Cat Is Dead at 10:00 pm.
-After parking his car in the carport below his West Hollywood apartment, he was stabbed in the heart by a mugger.
-Mineo was found lying and bleeding profusely in the parking alley by his neighbor Raymond Evans, who had heard his cries for help, but Mineo was only able to walk a few steps, after which he collapsed immediately.
-Mineo was pronounced dead at the scene at the age of 37, due to massive hemorrhage.
+On the night of February 12, 1976, Mineo returned home at 10:00 pm from a rehearsal for the play P.S.
+Your Cat Is Dead.
+After parking his car in the carport below the West Hollywood apartment that he shared with Courtney Burr III, he was attacked and fatally stabbed in the heart by a mugger.
+Mineo was found lying and bleeding profusely in the parking alley by his neighbor Raymond Evans, who had heard his cries and helped him to his feet.
+Mineo walked only a few steps before he collapsed.
+He was pronounced dead at the scene at the age of 37, due to massive hemorrhage.

-Lionel Ray Williams, a young pizza delivery man with a long criminal record, was convicted and sentenced in March 1979 to 51 years in prison for killing Mineo and also for committing ten robberies.
-Although considerable confusion existed as to what witnesses had seen in the dark the night Mineo was murdered, Williams claimed to have had no idea who Mineo was.
-Corrections officers later said they had overheard Williams admitting to the stabbing.

-Williams' wife later confirmed that on the night Mineo died, he had come home with blood on his shirt.
-After several years of speculation about the motives for the murder, the police investigation concluded that it was a random robbery.
-Williams continues to deny his guilt in the murder.
-A 2024 documentary film titled Unseen Innocence seeks to raise awareness of Williams' case and further his exoneration efforts.

 A funeral for Mineo was held at Most Holy Trinity Church, Mamaroneck, on February 17, 1976, and was attended by 250 mourners.
 Mineo was buried at Gate of Heaven Cemetery in Hawthorne, New York.

+In March 1979, Lionel Ray Williams, who had a long criminal record, was convicted and sentenced to 51 years in prison for killing Mineo, and for committing ten robberies.
+The police investigation concluded that Mineo was killed in a random robbery and that Williams did not know his victim that night.
+He has long asserted his innocence in Mineo's death, including after being released from prison in 1990.
+A documentary film titled Unseen Innocence (2024) sought to raise awareness of Williams' case and his unsuccessful efforts to gain exoneration.